KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 __Encoding Layers :__

 An encoding layer is implemented to extract the features and distictinve features in the image.
 In principal encoding layers can be used mainly for object recognition in an image.
 In our implementation 2 encoding layer have been used.
 The first layer takes an image of 3 layers (R-G-B) and ouputs a layer of depth 64 (layer 2).
-The second layer we implement a kernel size of 128 and decreasing its size by half as well (layer 3).
+The second layer we implement a filter size of 128 and decreasing its size by half as well (layer 3).

 __1x1 Convultions :__
 The 1x1 convolution is used to change the dimensionality in filter space (in our case at layer 4  from 128 to 256) while preserving the distinctive feature and charactecterstics of the previous encoded layer.